Yamaha T135

 The Yamaha T135 is an underbone manufactured by Yamaha Motor Company since 2005.
 It is known as the Spark 135/135i in Thailand, Sniper/MX 135 in the Philippines, Jupiter MX 135 LC in Indonesia, 135LC in Malaysia, Exciter 135 in Vietnam, and Crypton X 135 in Greece.
 It is powered by a 134.4 cc single-cylinder engine.

 The bike is succeeded by the 150 cc T-150 elsewhere except Malaysia, where both models are sold.

 Model history

 2005

 The T135 debuted in 2005 for the Thailand and Indonesian markets, and then the Malaysian market in February 2006.
-The model was very successful in Southeast Asia especially in Thailand.
+The model was very successful in Southeast Asia especially in Thailand..

 To promote the T135, Yamaha organized a 9000 km road tour of ASEAN countries in November 2005 through May 2006, passing through Thailand, Malaysia, Singapore, and the Philippines.

+Malaysia

+Two models of the T135 was sold in Malaysia, SuperSport (Auto Clutch N-1-2-3-4) and Extreme Spirit (Manual Clutch 1-N-2-3-4).
+The Extreme Spirit has some upgrades over the Supersport which were foldable footrest, blue tinted signal lens and taillamp, two piston caliper with 267mm brake disc and fork stabilizer.
+The fork dimensions were also different between the two models.

+2006-2010 models were dubbed as V1.
+This model used Mikuni VM22 carburetor and the cutoff limit was 9500RPM.

+2011-2013 models were dubbed as V2.